 Module F covers anatomy, physiology, and functions of the endocrine and reproductive systems, along with medical terminology associated with these systems.
+Students learn how to assist with prenatal and gynecologic examinations, including common laboratory and diagnostic tests.
 Students learn about child growth and development, including techniques for interacting with children.
-Technique for obtaining height and weight measurements, administering injections, obtaining urine samples, and checking vital signs in infants and children are discussed.
+Techniques for obtaining height and weight measurements, administering injections, obtaining urine samples, and checking vital signs in infants and children are discussed.
 Students also become familiar with human development across the life span.
 They will discuss normal and abnormal changes that are part of the aging process and the medical assistant's responsibilities related to the older person.
 Students check vital signs, obtain blood samples, and prepare and administer injections.
 Students will practice using an electronic health record.
 Students demonstrate increasing speed and accuracy on the computer keyboard.
 Students build on their keyboarding and word processing skills related to word processing and spreadsheet programs, with acceptable progress through the identified text(s).
 Out-of-class activities will be assigned and assessed as part of this module.
 Lecture Hours: 40.
 Clinical Lab Hours: 40.
 Prerequisite: HCIN.

-MODULE G - Medical Law, and Ethics, Psychology, and Therapeutic Procedures 6 Quarter Credits Module G covers anatomy, physiology, and functions of the nervous system, along with medical terminology associated with this system.
+MODULE G - Nervous System, Law and Ethics, Psychology and Therapeutic Procedures 6 Quarter Credits Module G covers anatomy, physiology, and functions of the nervous system, along with medical terminology associated with this system.
 Also introduced are the basic principles of psychology, psychological disorders, diseases, available treatments, and medical terminology related to mental and behavioral health.
-An introduction to the health care system and the medical office if given.
+An introduction to the health care system and the medical office is given.
 Students learn what it takes to become an office manager and the responsibilities an office manager has to the office, the staff, and the physician.
 They study how to maintain equipment and inventory.
-The functions of computers in the medical office are discussed.
+Students are introduced to patient and employee safety practices.
+Medical office computerization, security, and computer ergonomics are discussed.
 Students study and practice communication and listening skills.
 They explore patient expectations, personal boundaries, cultural influences, and how to establish caring relationships.
-Medical law and ethics in relation to health care are discussed including HIPPA, HITECH, and advance directives.
-Skills and attitudes necessary for success in the workforce are introduced, along with how to create a résumé, and follow through with the job search.
+Medical law and ethics in relation to health care are discussed, including HIPAA, HITECH, and advance directives.
+Skills and attitudes necessary for success in the workforce are introduced, along with how to create a résumé and follow through with the job search.
 Students learn how to apply heat and cold applications and how to use ambulatory aids.
 Students will practice using an electronic health record.
 Students check vital signs, obtain blood samples, and prepare and administer injections.
 Students demonstrate increasing speed and accuracy on the computer keyboard and build on their keyboarding and word processing skills related to word processing and spreadsheet programs, with acceptable progress through the identified text(s).
 Out-of-class activities will be assigned and assessed as part of this module.
-Lecture Hours: 40.
-Clinical Lab Hours: 40.
-Prerequisite: HCIN.
+Lecture Hours: 40 Clinical Lab Hours: 40 Prerequisite: HCIN.

-MODULE H - Health Insurance Basics, Claims Processing, and Computerized Insurance Billing
+MODULE H - Health Insurance Basics, Claims Processing and Computerized Billing